bflad/chef-stash/README.md

 ## Description

 Installs/Configures Atlassian Stash server.
 Provides LWRPs for code deployment via Stash.
+Please see COMPATIBILITY.md for more information about Stash releases (versions and checksums) that are tested and supported by cookbook versions.

 ## Requirements